JaydevSR/Intelligent-Robotics-Course-Project/MidSem/SOLUTION.md

 # Solutions

-## Time taken for coverage in trapezoidal decomposition
+## Problem 1: Time taken for coverage in trapezoidal decomposition
 Given $\mathcal{S}$ be the total space including obstacles, we have the obstacles given by $\mathcal{O_i} \subset \mathcal{S}$ for $i = 1, 2, \dots, M$.
 Now, we define the set of traversable points as $\mathcal{T}$ which is the part of $\mathcal{S}$ that is disjoint from all the obstacles $O_i$.
 From this we generate a decomposition of $\mathcal T$ into trapazoids as follows:

 $$\mathcal T = \bigcup_{i=1}^N T_i$$